 I have many years’ experience as a clinical supervisor both within agencies and private practice.
 I work in an integrative relational way-using a wide range of skills and techniques including Inskipp & Proctor, person centred, motivational and solution focussed interviewing.
-I offer Mindful walking, art therapy and relaxation techniques regularly and invite supervisees to consider what they need to ensure they are supported through vicarious trauma and are practicing in a safe and ethical way.
+I regularly offer mindfulness, art therapy and relaxation techniques and invite supervisees to consider what they need to ensure they are supported through vicarious trauma and are practicing in a safe and ethical way.

 My fee for individual supervision is £60 per hour, however concessions are available for students and the voluntary sector